TKMAX777/RemoteRelativeInput/readme.md

 # RemoteRelativeInput
 ## About This Program
-This program is designed to allow relative input in an RDP (VNC) session by sending the client's input information using an SSH session.
+This program is designed to allow relative input in an RDP (VNC) session by wrapping an existing remote desktop client window with another window and sending the client's input information using an SSH session.
 Currently, only sessions from a Windows machine to a Windows or Linux machine are supported.

 ![sample](https://gyazo.com/5b6e57408136ba4fcebfd2525b7dc232.gif)